Highways in Romania: Legislation

 In 2012, legislation amendments defined two types of highways: motorways (Autostrăzi) and expressways (Drumuri expres).
 Motorways are identified by A followed by a number while expressways are identified by DEx followed by a number.

 There are almost no tolls for using roads in Romania, with exception of large bridges.
-There is one at the Giurgeni – Vadu Oii Bridge over the river Danube on highway DN2A at Vadu Oii and one at the Cernavodă Bridge, on the A2 motorway.
+There is one at the Giurgeni – Vadu Oii Bridge over the river Danube on highway DN2A/E60 at Vadu Oii and one at the Cernavodă Bridge, on the A2 motorway/E81.
+There is another bridge, the Brăila Bridge that crosses the Danube, on the highway DN2S/E87 into Tulcea County that is toll free from 2023 until 2028.

 Nevertheless, every owner of a car that uses a motorway (A), an expressway (DEx) or a national road (DN) in Romania must purchase a vignette (rovinietă) from any of the main petrol stations or at any post office throughout the country.

 The main differences are that motorways have wide emergency lanes (3 m) and slightly wider traffic lanes (by 3.75 versus 3.5 m).
 Expressways only have a narrow 1.5 m gravel roadside on the right side, added to the 0.5 m asphalted road edges, and may not have acceleration and deceleration lanes in mountainous areas.
 The maximum allowed speed limit is 130 km/h (80 km/h during poor conditions), while expressways have a maximum speed limit of 120 km/h.
 Generally, feasibility studies for motorways have a minimum projected speed of 100 km/h, while for expressways, it is reduced to 80 km/h.